-If you are looking for a 2.1 listening experience, either on a desktop, living room or in your garage, you will have a great auditory experience.
+If you are looking for a 2.1 listening experience on a desktop, living room, or in your garage, you will have a great auditory experience.
 For this type of system, you will need a set of either passive speakers like the PSB Alpha P3/P5 Compact Speakers or a set of powered/active speakers like the Dynaudio LYD Studio Monitors, a subwoofer, an audio source like a DAC (Digital to Analog Converter), or a source amplifier.
-You will also need to have speaker wire and a couple of RCA cables or in some cases XLR cables.
+You will also need speaker wire and a couple of RCA cables or, in some cases, XLR cables.

 Next, we move on to a subwoofer.
-As we mentioned previously the subwoofer is going to take care of the grunt work when it comes to reproducing lower bass frequencies that the speakers just can’t produce.
+As mentioned, the subwoofer will handle the grunt work when reproducing lower bass frequencies that the speakers can’t produce.
 It should be a harmonious pairing with the speakers you have chosen where the speaker drops off then the subwoofer picks up.
-It is advisable to crossfade both speaker and subwoofer so you don't have a sharp fall-off between the two when listening to music that has both highs and lows playing together on the same track.
-When choosing a subwoofer you have to plan for how big your listening area is going to be, how much bass you want to achieve with your setup, and what you are more sensitive to.
-Some people love a big bass sound that will fill up a room, while others love a more subdued bass response out of their setup.
-At the same time, you don't want to choose a subwoofer that will overshadow or even overpower your speakers; most, if not all good subwoofers will have controls built into them to really dial in your sound!
-One important thing to remember is the only person that has to like how your system sounds, is you.
+It is advisable to crossfade both speaker and subwoofer, so you don't have a sharp fall-off between the two when listening to music that has both highs and lows playing together on the same track.
+When choosing a subwoofer, you must plan for how big your listening area will be, how much bass you want to achieve with your setup, and what you are more sensitive to.
+Some people love a big bass sound filling a room, while others love a more subdued bass response from their setup.
+At the same time, you don't want to choose a subwoofer that will overshadow or even overpower your speakers; most, if not all, good subwoofers will have controls built into them to really dial in your sound!
+One important thing to remember is that you are the only person who has to like how your system sounds.